Data-Driven Active Power Flow Modeling: A Behavioral Systems Approach: Data-Driven Power Flow

 \section{Data-Driven Power Flow}

-In what follows, we transform the physics-based power flow model into a Hammerstein system using appropriate basis functions.
-We then apply Theorem~\ref{hammerstein_fundamental_lema} and incorporate the resulting data-driven power flow representation into an optimization problem.
+In what follows, we transform the physics-based model into a Hammerstein system using appropriate basis functions.
+We then apply Theorem~\ref{hammerstein_fundamental_lema} and employ the resulting data-driven active power flow into an optimization problem.
+We again start with some assumptions.

-\begin{assumption} We limit our scope to radial networks, which are widely present in a microgrid context~\cite{Lasseter}.
-Due to the absence of cycles, the power flow is uniquely determined, simplifying calculations. \end{assumption}
+\begin{assumption} We consider radial networks, which are widely present in microgrid settings~\cite{Lasseter}.
+The radial structure ensures unique power flow solutions and enables exact convex relaxations of associated formulations (see Remark~\ref{rem:convex_relaxation}). \end{assumption}

+\begin{assumption} Voltage phase angles $\theta_{ij}(k)$ are available for all lines, e.g., through time-synchronized \acp{pmu} or micro-\acp{pmu}.
+Moreover, we assume that active power measurements of all lines are available. \end{assumption}